Kerry Godliman

-Early life
+Early life and education

-Godliman was born in 1973 in Perivale, West London, and trained at Rose Bruford College in South London.
+Kerry Anna Godliman was born in 1973 in Perivale, West London.

+She trained at Rose Bruford College in South London.

 Career

 Television

 In the first decade of the 2000s, Godliman appeared in a variety of television productions, including Spoons, Law of the Playground, Rush Hour, Michael McIntyre's Comedy Roadshow, and Home Time.
 She played Hannah in Ricky Gervais's Channel 4 sitcom Derek, Belinda Dawes in Our Girl, and Liz Carter in Carters Get Rich.

 In 2017, Godliman landed the role of Nicky in the ITV sitcom Bad Move and in 2018, she played Peggy Aytean in the Channel 4 computer game series Rob Beckett's Playing for Time.
 The same year, she won the seventh series of Dave's comedy game show Taskmaster, beating James Acaster, Jessica Knappett, Phil Wang, and Rhod Gilbert.
 Between 2017 and 2019, she made a number of appearances on the celebrity panel show Mock the Week.

 In 2019, Godliman appeared as Lisa in Ricky Gervais's black comedy series After Life.
 She reprised her role in series two and three, in 2020 and 2022, respectively.
 A year later, she played ex-MP Stella Maitland in the Channel 4 four-part drama series Adult Material.

-She portrayed the lead character of Pearl Nolan in the mystery series Whitstable Pearl.

-Since 2022, Godliman has appeared in the crime thriller series Trigger Point.
+Since 2021, she has portrayed the lead character Pearl Nolan in the mystery series Whitstable Pearl.
+Since 2022, she has appeared in the crime thriller series Trigger Point.